-For the Blogging from A to Z Challenge, I’m having Fun with Fonts.
+Bailey with the letter TFor the Blogging from A to Z Challenge, I’m having Fun with Fonts.
 Each day I’ll feature a few I like based on either the look of the font or its name.
-I’ll also pick a font to inspire one of my tweet tales.
+I’ll also pick a font to inspire one of my tweet tales

 Oh man, how much did I used to love playing Tetris?
 I was completely mesmerized by those brightly colored falling pieces, and I loved the music.
 I’d play for hours and hours and hours.
 In fact, if I had applied all those hours to something productive, like writing the great American novel or curing cancer, I’d probably be famous by now.
 But I do justify all those hours playing by claiming it helped keep my spatial abilities and hand-eye coordination sharp.
 Anyway, obviously I loved the Tetricide font the second I saw it.